Abdul Mannan Bhuiyan

-Abdul Mannan Bhuiyan (/ɑːbˈduːl məˈnɑːn buˈiːə/; 3 January 1943 – 28 July 2010) was a Bangladeshi politician of Bangladesh Nationalist Party.
+Abdul Mannan Bhuiyan (/ɑːbˈduːl məˈnɑːn buˈiːə/; 3 January 1943 – 28 July 2010) was a Bangladeshi politician of the Bangladesh Nationalist Party.

 Early life

 Bhuiyan was born on 3 January 1943, at his maternal grandfather's house at Asad Nagar village under Mashimpur Union of Shibpur Upazila in Narsingdi District.
 His elementary education commenced at a village primary school.
 He passed Matriculation examination from Shibpur High School and the Higher Secondary Certificate examination from Narsingdi College.
 He earned his bachelor's and master's from the Department of History at the University of Dhaka.

 Political career

 After Bhuiyan had finished studies, Bhuiyan was briefly involved in teaching.
 He started his political life as an activist of Chhatra Union (Students' Union).
 Due to his involvement in left-oriented student politics, he was imprisoned before his degree examination.
 He was elected social welfare secretary of Narsingdi College Student Union in 1960.
 He played the role of a pioneer in the anti-Ayub movement in 1962 as one of the organizers of the then East Pakistan Chhatra Union.
 He was elected the organizinging secretary of East Pakistan Chhatra Union in 1964 and held the post of its general secretary for the next two years.

 Bhuiyan was elected executive member of "Dhaka University Central Students Union" (DUCSU) in 1964–65.
 After completion of his student life he joined the National Awami Party (NAP) led by Maulana Bhashani.
 He played a significant role in the mass upsurge in 1969.
 During the Liberation War of Bangladesh in 1971, Bhuiyan put up resistance against the Pakistani occupation forces by organising thousands of local freedom fighters.
 He announced a vast area including Shibpur of Narsingdi free and operated from there as a commander.
 He was general secretary of Krishak Samity for a long time under the leadership of Maulana Bhashani.
 The movement for improving the condition of deprived farmers commenced under Bhuiyan's leadership.